 - "People often buy these vehicles so they can sit up high and feel safe, even if it means sacrificing some handling capability.
 In the Q5, the sacrifice is so small that most drivers won't even notice." -- AutoTrader (2015)

 Acceleration and Power

-The 2015 Audi Q5 is powered by a turbocharged 2.0-liter four-cylinder engine with 220 horsepower.
-A trio of 3.0-liter V6 engines are also available.
-The Q5 3.0T comes with a supercharged V6 engine that has 272 horsepower, while the Q5 TDI features a turbodiesel V6 that generates 240 horsepower.
-The high-performance Audi SQ5 has a supercharged V6 engine with 354 horsepower.
-All 2015 Q5 models come with an eight-speed automatic transmission.
-The base Audi Q5 earns an EPA-estimated 20/28 mpg city/highway, which is fairly good for an all-wheel drive luxury compact SUV.
+Powering the 2016 Audi Q5 is a turbocharged 2.0-liter four-cylinder engine that makes 220 horsepower.
+The Q5 3.0T comes with a supercharged V6 engine that produces 272 horsepower, while the Q5 TDI has a 240-horsepower turbodiesel V6 engine.
+The Q5 Hybrid has a turbocharged 2.0-liter four-cylinder engine that makes 245 horsepower, and the performance-oriented Audi SQ5 has a supercharged V6 engine that produces 354 horsepower.
+An eight-speed automatic transmission is standard on all models.
+According to the EPA, the base Audi Q5 earns 20/28 mpg city/highway, which is close to what most rivals earn.